Community Based Services

 Meeting the needs of communities in changing times

-The Community-Based Division understands the importance of providing services to children, youth and their families.
-Children may witness violence in their home or community, be a victim of bullying, have trouble following rules at home or school, or suffer a traumatic event in their life.
-Whatever the challenges may be, our team of graduate level mental health and case management professionals are ready and willing to help.
-We meet the needs of children and families by providing comprehensive mental health services in home, at school, community and office settings.
-Our team of caring professionals will help your child develop skills, rebuild and restore relationships, and ensure that they reach their fullest potential.
+Five Acres’ Community Based Services Division understands the importance of providing services to children, youth and their families.
+Children may witness violence in their home or community, be a victim of bullying, have trouble following rules at home or school or suffer a traumatic event in their life.
+Whatever the challenges may be, our team of graduate level mental health and case management professionals provide comprehensive mental health services at home, school or community and office settings to help your child develop skills, rebuild and restore relationships and ensure that they reach their fullest potential.

 Mental Health Services

-Our psychotropic medication assessment and ongoing psychotropic medication management services are conducted by board certified psychiatrists who specialize in evaluating, understanding, and treating the unique mental health needs of children and adolescents.
+Our psychotropic medication assessment and ongoing psychotropic medication management services are conducted by board-certified psychiatrists who specialize in evaluating, understanding and treating the unique mental health needs of children and adolescents.
 Our doctors work in collaboration with you, your child, your child’s therapist and case manager to ensure that your child is receiving effective treatment.
-Our psychotropic medication evaluation and management services are provided at our Pasadena, Altadena, and El Monte office sites.
+Our psychotropic medication evaluation and management services are provided at our Pasadena, El Monte and Altadena offices.

-After the start of counseling sessions, more in depth assessment services may be recommended.
+After the start of counseling sessions, further in-depth assessment services may be recommended.
 Psychological testing services can then be made available.
-These assessment services are conducted by a licensed psychologist who will evaluate your child’s diagnosis, cognitive impairments, and any identifiable developmental and educational challenges.
+These assessment services are conducted by a licensed psychologist who will evaluate your child’s diagnosis, cognitive impairments and any identifiable developmental and educational challenges.
 Our psychologists partner with the treatment team to provide coordinated care.

-Our case management supportive services provide ongoing support for your child and family.
-Our case managers assist with finding resources that will benefit your family during the treatment process.
-Resources may include after school programs, recreational activities, social supports, food banks, clothing, finances, housing assistance, parenting classes, advocacy services, linkage to therapy for adults, emergency assistance, child care, and transportation assistance.
+Our case management services provide ongoing support for your child and family, linking you with resources to benefit your family during the treatment process.
+Resources may include after-school programs, recreational activities, social supports, food banks, clothing, finances, housing assistance, parenting classes, advocacy services, linkage to therapy for adults, emergency assistance, childcare and transportation assistance.
 Our therapists and case managers work together to help your family get back on the right track.